Vxrtrauter/ddos-lib/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas or improvements, please fork the repository, make your changes, and submit a pull request.
+If you have ideas, improvements or resources, please fork the repository, make your changes, and submit a pull request.